 A highly-curated meeting of community-oriented practitioners willing to share the realities of their health-related work

 Hosted by Loeb & Loeb in their Manhattan offices, these meetings are safe spaces in which community-oriented practitioners from different sectors are encouraged to share the struggles of their work with a view to learning from each other.
 Each meeting has about 20 participants and takes five months to prepare.
 There have been three to date (2014, 2015 & 2016) and more meetings are being considered.
-Register your interest here.
+If you’re interested in participating, please get in touch.

 April 2018 (Second Edition)